 What you wear says a lot about you.
 So does how you put yourself together.
 Bathe.
 Use deodorant.
 Brush your teeth.
 Comb your hair.
 Skip excessive fragrances.
 Limit jewelry to what you could safely and appropriately wear while on duty.

 Make a good first impression.
 Let your work personality come through.
 Dress for success, according to the industry you are applying for, whether it is tourism, construction, service, or a professional position.
-Dress for the job you want to land.
+Working RVers, dress for the job you want to land.